guilhermelfl/sell_here_data_engineering_fake_company/readme.md

 #### Data Engineering project

+This is a data engineering project creating an idea of a batch pipeline to help the work of data team.

+In this project Data will be generated, ingested, treated and joined to deliver a clean and reliable source to Data Scientists and Data Analysts to work on.

 ## What is sell here?

 Sell Here is a fake web platform to help companies sell their products through sell_here website.